astridx/meinblog/content/posts/maplibregl/2022-06-07-maplibre-vector-tiles.en.md

 }
 ```

+> Note that if you have changed the example to show a different area, you must change the coordinates in all places.
+In this file, the variable `bounds` must be adjusted.

 If you are using the Apache web server, everything is now set.
 Open the url to `tileserver.php` and look at your map.
 In my case this is the URL `https://localhost/tileserver-php/tileserver.php`.
 You see the raw version of the lines and points.
 The function test has been passed.

 ![Tileserver PHP](/images/maplibrevector1.png)